camptocamp/helm-common/README.md

     value: toto
 ```

-It the type is `none` the environment variable will be ignored, example:
+If the type is `none` the environment variable will be ignored, example:

 ```yaml
 env: